CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 4. In the **Destination** field, enter IP address of the device where you want to end the trace.

-5. Enter a VRF interface if you are using anything other than the default VRF.
+5. Enter a **VRF** interface if you are using anything other than the default VRF.

-    {{<figure src="/images/netq/trace-request-large-l3wVrf-ex-320.png" width="500">}}

 6. Select a time frame under **Schedule** to specify how often you want to run the trace.